TomasBeuzen/animated-data/README.md

   <img src="animated-data/content/images/logo/logo.png" width="250">
 </p>

 Animated Data is an online, interactive book of simple, reproducible animations to help explain data science concepts.
-You can view the book at `url-goes-here`.
+You can view the book at http://www.tomasbeuzen.com/animated-data/.

 ## Building the Animated Data book